AVEVA/sample-sds-visualization-angular/README.md

 Next, complete the configuration file for one of the following.

-### OSIsoft Cloud Services
+### AVEVA Data Hub

-Before configuring the sample for OCS, you must first create an Authorization Code Client for use with the sample.
+Before configuring the sample for ADH, you must first create an Authorization Code Client for use with the sample.
 This Authorization Code Client must contain `http://localhost:4200` in the list of RedirectUris.

-- `Resource`: This can usually be left as the default of `https://dat-b.osisoft.com`.
+- `Resource`: This can usually be left as the default of `https://uswe.datahub.connect.aveva.com`.
 This URL is only used for authentication and querying the list of namespaces; if a namespace is in another region the application will use the URL of the namespace.
-- `TenantId`: If you are unsure what GUID to use, this is part of the Full Path in the API Console of OSIsoft Cloud Services, like `Tenants/{TenantId}/Namespaces`.
+- `TenantId`: If you are unsure what GUID to use, this is part of the Full Path in the API Console of AVEVA Data Hub, like `Tenants/{TenantId}/Namespaces`.
 - `ApiVersion`: This should usually be left as the default of `v1`.
 - `ClientId`: The ID of the Authorization Code Client that was created for this sample.